How to buy eCash (XEC) in Canada

 How to buy eCash in 5 steps

-The whole process of buying XEC can take as little as 15 minutes and all you'll need is a smartphone or computer, an internet connection, photo identification and a means of payment.
-Follow these 5 steps to learn how to buy eCash in Canada:
+The whole process of buying XEC can take as little as 15 minutes, and all you need is a smartphone or computer, an internet connection, photo identification and a means of payment.
+Follow these five steps to learn how to buy eCash in Canada:

 1. Compare crypto exchanges

-The easiest way to buy eCash is from a cryptocurrency exchange.
-Choose an exchange that offers low fees, ease of use or 24-hour customer support.
-You can easily see top picks in our guide to the best crypto exchanges in Canada or compare options below.
+The easiest way to buy eCash is through a cryptocurrency exchange.
+Choose an exchange that offers low fees, a user-friendly platform or 24-hour customer support.
+You can easily see top picks in our guide to the best crypto exchanges in Canada, or compare options below.

 2. Create an account